A physical therapist helps an elderly man with a stretching exercise in a bright, minimalist room.

 Job Responsibilities of Physical Therapist Assistants

-Physical Therapist Assistants and Physical Therapists and other healthcare professionals in providing direct care to patients.
+Physical Therapist Assistants, Physical Therapists, and other healthcare professionals in providing direct care to patients.
 The specific duties they perform in the workplace as they fulfill that role vary from one employment setting to another.
 Additionally, since healthcare regulations differ from state to state, the exact duties a Physical Therapist Assistant performs can depend upon the state in which they practice.
 However, there are some general duties that most can expect to be responsible for, in their day-to-day routine, including:

 • Observe and report patients’ progress during therapy and routine care